1863 Confederate States House of Representatives elections: General election

 The Confederate government did not have formal parties, and candidates ran individual campaigns.
 Nonetheless, some voters cast their ballots according to past party affiliations such as Democrat or Whig.
 The lack of parties was popularly believed to be a source of strength, however historians believe that the lack of such organizations prevented Davis from distributing patronage or commanding party loyalty from other elected officials to mobilize support for his policies.
 Despite this, historians have identified factions or proto-parties.

 One was largely supportive of President Davis's policies, or Pro-Administration, and the other was largely opposed to Davis' policies, or Anti-Administration.
 The Anti-Administration faction consisted of former Whigs as well as Fire-Eaters and other former Democrats.
+Had the Confederacy survived, these might have evolved into true parties, as happened to the Pro-Administration and Anti-Administration factions in the 1st United States Congress.

 Public grievances with the administration included supply shortages, inflation, and general financial mismanagement.
 Other issues that featured prominently in the elections were conscription and taxation.
 Anti-Administration candidates decried perceived federal government overreach, including Davis' decision to suspend habeas corpus and impose martial law.
 Pro-Administration officials attempted to appeal to the Confederate public's loyalty and foster a spirit of self-sacrifice for eventual independence of the Confederate States of America.

 In the end, the Pro-Administration faction sustained electoral losses but maintained their majorities in both chambers of the Confederate Congress.
 Their strongest support came from Confederate soldiers and the Border States.
 However, this was not without anti-incumbent sentiment.
 For example, nine of the ten members of Georgia's Congressional delegation were defeated.
-In terms of policy, the overall sentiment of the Anti-Administration was in favor of the original secession and for continuing the Civil War.
+In terms of policy, the overall sentiment of the Anti-Administration was in favor of the original secession and for continuing the American Civil War.
 Exceptions existed, as none of the newly elected Representatives from North Carolina had voted in favor of secession and five of those who won in North Carolina ran on peace platforms, while anti-secessionist former Whigs gained in Mississippi.
 Williamson Robert Winfield Cobb of Alabama was so openly in favor of peace that he was not seated by the Confederate Congress.

 The elections were processed over six months due to the amount of Confederate territory occupied by the Union Army, in addition to all of the absentee ballots necessitated by the large refugee population.
 Alabama, Florida, Georgia, North Carolina, South Carolina, and Texas sent 32 of the 41 Anti-Administration Congressmen to the House.
 The majority wielded by the Confederate Congress would not have been possible without the near unified support from the occupied districts.
 The results of the 1863 election indicating waning public confidence in the Davis administration, and enhanced the political strength of dissenters within the Confederacy.